Autumn Budget 2024: The Hidden Impact of Stamp Duty Changes and What Was Left Unsaid

 2 min read

-The most immediate news from the budget was that the higher rates for purchasing additional residential properties rose from 3% on top of the normal Stamp Duty Land Tax rates to 5%.
-This will not only affect buyers who are purchasing a second home or a buy to let but also companies who deal with residential properties.
-This came into force almost immediately on 31st October 2024 although transactions that had already exchanged prior to that date (save for some exclusions) will still pay the lower additional 3% rate.
-Clearly the short window to it’s introduction left little room to manoeuvre for many clients and there will be plenty of clients now facing a four or five figure increase should they complete their purchasers.
+The most immediate news from the Budget was that the higher rates for purchasing additional residential properties rose from 3% on top of the normal Stamp Duty Land Tax rates to 5%.
+This will not only affect buyers who are purchasing a second home or a buy-to-let but also companies who deal with residential properties.
+This came into force almost immediately on 31st October 2024 although transactions that had already been exchanged prior to that date (save for some exclusions) will still pay the lower additional 3% rate.
+Clearly, the short window to its introduction left little room to manoeuvre for many clients and there will be plenty of clients now facing a four or five-figure increase should they complete their purchasers.

 Whilst the above was the headline news, what wasn’t specifically mentioned was there was no extension to the increased SDLT thresholds brought in by the previous government.
 The clock is therefore very much ticking on this new SDLT deadline which is somewhat going under the radar.